Prostate Cancer Screening: USPSTF Updates, MRI Integration, and Shared Decision-Making

 Shared Decision-Making in Practice

-Effective shared decision-making requires communicating absolute risk reductions rather than relative risk reductions, framing overdiagnosis rates (approximately 20-50% of screen-detected cancers may never cause symptoms), and presenting the side effect profile of treatment (erectile dysfunction in 30-70%, urinary incontinence in 5-20% after prostatectomy).
-Decision aids validated in RCTs reduce decisional conflict and improve knowledge scores.
-For high-risk populations (African American men, BRCA2 carriers, strong family history), earlier screening initiation at age 40-45 is supported by NCCN guidelines, with annual PSA testing if baseline PSA exceeds the age-specific median.
+Effective shared decision-making (as in lung cancer screening) requires communicating absolute risk reductions rather than relative risk reductions, framing overdiagnosis rates (approximately 20-50% of screen-detected cancers may never cause symptoms)[6], and presenting the side effect profile of treatment (erectile dysfunction in 30-70%, urinary incontinence in 5-20% after prostatectomy).
+Decision aids validated in RCTs (similar shared decision-making applies to colorectal cancer screening) reduce decisional conflict and improve knowledge scores.
+For high-risk populations (African American men, BRCA2 carriers per hereditary cancer guidelines, strong family history), earlier screening initiation at age 40-45 is supported by NCCN guidelines, with annual PSA testing if baseline PSA exceeds the age-specific median.